NKPWrites/NKPWrites/README.md

 - 👀 I’m interested in technical writing and software documentation.
 - 🌱 I’m currently learning XML and software documentation.
 - 💞️ I’m looking to collaborate on writing documents and manuals for open-source software programs.
-- 📫 Contact me by leaving a comment or emailing me at nkpwrites@gmail.com.
+- 📫 Contact me by leaving a comment.

 <!---
 NKPWrites/NKPWrites is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.